 - Spare clothes for wearing in the valley

-- A pair of technical ice tools - such as the Petzl Charlet Quark, Petzl Chalet Nomic or the Grivel Matrix
+- A pair of technical ice tools - such as the Petzl Charlet Quark or the Petzl Chalet Nomic

-- Crampons - such as the Petzl Charlet Dartwin
+- Crampons - such as the Petzl Dart

-- Helmet - such as the DMM Ascent helmet
+- Helmet - such as the Petzl Scirroco helmet

 - Harness - such as the Arc'teryx R-320a

-- Belay plate with screwgate karabiner - such as the Petzl Reverso 4 and DMM Boa HMS screwgate karabiner
+- Belay plate with screwgate karabiner - such as the Petzl Reverso and Petzl Attache HMS screwgate karabiner

-- 2 x HMS screwgate karabiners - such as the DMM Boa HMS screwgate karabiner
+- 2 x HMS screwgate karabiners - such as the Petzl Attache HMS screwgate karabiner

 - 2 x Prusik Cord with 1 x snapgate karabiner - Prusik cord is generally 5 or 6mm in diameter & about 100cm in length.
 The prusik cord is then knotted together using a fishermans knot to create a tied loop.
 This tied loop (now about 45cm in it's doubled up length) can now be used to make prusik knots (prusiks are used in crevasse rescue and when ascending ropes which is called prusiking)

 - Sewn tape sling A 120cm Sewn Dyneema tape sling is perfect for snow & rock belays